brian-watkins/great-expectations/README.md

 #### mapWith(array of MapEntryMatcher)

-Asserts that the actual value is a map with entries that match the given `MapEntryMatchers`.
+Asserts that the actual value is a map with all and only entries that match the given `MapEntryMatchers`.

 A `MapEntryMatcher` is an object that conforms to this interface: